 His gaze moved to the gentle churn of the lake.
 "Then why are you about to cry?"

-Sakura sucked in her cheeks and began to study the grass that had suddenly become so interesting.
+Sakura sucked in her cheeks and studied the grass that had become so interesting.
 "I'm not going to cry."

 Sakura frowned and hooked a strand of pink hair behind her ear.
 Damn Gaara for being able to read her like a book.
-She never had been one who could hide her feelings anyway, but the fact that that red-headed brat called her out on it didn't make anything better.
+She had never been one who could hide her feelings anyway, but the red-headed brat called her out on it made nothing better.

 Gaara continued to watch her.
 "You do care."

-Finally unable to keep up her facade that was failing miserably, Sakura sniffed and felt her throat closing with tears.
+Unable to keep up her miserably failing facade, Sakura sniffed, her throat closing with tears.

 Gaara placed an arm around her shoulders.
 "Come."

 Sakura leaned into his shoulder and cried.
 She hated that Sasuke held such power over her, but she couldn't help it.
 The young woman cared so much for a bastard and couldn't figure out how to disentangle herself from his grasp.
-After a few moments, Sakura was able to calm down.
-She let out a few shaky breaths to relax a bit and turned swollen, puffy eyes to her friend while wiping her face.
+After a few moments, Sakura calmed down.
+She let out a few shaky breaths to relax and turned swollen, puffy eyes to her friend while wiping her face.

 "Thank you, Gaara."

-A muffled "hn" was his response before standing up.
+A muffled "Hn" was his response before standing up.
 He pulled his hood up over his head.
 "You need to get home.
-A shower may be nice as well."
+A shower may be nice."

 Sakura smiled, removed her other shoe so she could walk barefoot, and stood up next to him.
-"A shower does sound pretty nice."
+"A shower sounds wonderful."

 "It would help."
-Gaara gave her a serious look before saying, "You smell like lung cancer."
+Gaara gave her a serious gaze before saying, "You smell like lung cancer."

 Sakura frowned and aimed a punch at his shoulder.
 The redhead dodged it and she glared at him.
 "Shut up."

-She could see that sparkle in his eyes that let her know he was amused.
-Gaara rarely ever smiled, but over the years, Sakura could tell when he was in a good mood.
+She identified that sparkle in his eyes portrayed his amusement.
+Gaara rarely smiled, but over the years, a good mood showed through his teal orbs.
 She found a grin creeping over her own face as they walked along the sidewalk towards her apartment.
-It only took a few moments to arrive at her door and Sakura was thankful that her home was on the first floor.
-There was no way she could hobble up the stairs with how mangled her aching feet felt.
+It only took a few moments to arrive at her door and Sakura was thankful that her home resided on the first floor.
+There was no way she could hobble up the stairs with her mangled, aching feet.

 She watched his gaze rise from his converse sneakers, slowly moving up her body until their eyes locked.
 The shiver that moved up her spine as the young woman gazed into those mysterious orbs was unnerving.
-Was she really going to rush onto her good friend because he had been nice to her when a certain bastard Uchiha refused to?
-That wasn't fair to Gaara at all and Sakura felt a bit ashamed at herself.
+Was she going to rush onto her good friend because he had been nice to her when a certain Uchiha refused to?
+That wasn't fair to Gaara and shame filled her being.

-"Well," she said quietly, hoping he couldn't see the pink working its way over her cheeks in the dim lighting.
-"Goodnight, and thank you again."
+"Well," she breathed, hoping he couldn't detect the pink working its way over her cheeks in the dim lighting.
+"Goodnight and thank you again."

 She turned to unlock her door when Gaara spoke up.

-"I'm coming to pick you up at three tomorrow," he said calmly.
+"I'm coming to pick you up at three tomorrow," he spoke.
 "Dress casually."

 She looked over her shoulder and raised a pink brow in confusion.
 "Huh?"

-"I want to show you something," he said simply, reaching up to run his fingers through his hair since the wind had blown his hood off.
+"I want to show you something," he said, reaching up to pull his hood up since the wind had blown it off.
 "Do you have something already planned?"

 Her inquisitive eyes continued to study him.
-Sure he was handsome, but there was that issue of not having any eyebrows and looking like he hadn't slept in years.
+Gaara had handsome features and odd ones.
+His eyebrows never grew, and he often looked tired.
 Then again, Gaara often suffered from insomnia.
 The reason he had been out tonight so late was probably because he couldn't sleep.
-All in all, her friend was attractive.
-He wasn't drop dead gorgeous, but his features were different, unique almost.
-Gaara placed his hood back up and turned to walk away.
+However, his features fit him.
+Her friend was attractive.
+His features were different, unique almost.
+Gaara turned to walk away.

 "Good night," Sakura called after him.